Angela is a cat and dog lover who has made special efforts to learn as much as she can about the animals she cares for.

 Signs Your Dog's Teeth May Need to be Seen by the Vet

 - Dog's breath should never be offensive.
-Their breath may smell like the food they last ate, which is not the most favorable smell, but your dog's breath should never be intolerable.
+Their breathing may smell like the food they last ate, which is not the most pleasant smell, but your dog's breath should never be intolerable.

 - When you brush his teeth, his gums should not bleed.
 Bleeding gums is a sign of gingivitis.

-- Whining while chewing on toys is a big indicator something is wrong.
+- Whining while chewing on toys is a significant indicator, something is wrong.
 You may find your puppy does this when their baby teeth are falling out, but they should not do that once all their adult teeth are in.
-You may also see a sudden resistance in chewing usually beloved chew toys.
+You may also see a sudden resistance in usually chewing beloved chew toys.

 Sometimes you can not get around to brushing your dog's teeth as often as you should; therefore, make sure you have a lot of hard toys they can chew on to help strengthen their teeth.
 Milk bones are great for cleaning their teeth in between but do not solely rely on them, as plaque will still build up.